 Several rules and amendments to the rules were published during 2023, which are effective for annual periods beginning January 1, 2024.
 The Bank has adopted the amendments in the preparation of the condensed financial statements.
+(Panama, Republic of Panama)

 Notes to the Unaudited Condensed Consolidated Interim Financial Statements